zenorocha/liferay-learn/docs/dxp-cloud/latest/en/reference/command-line-tool.md

 Download the latest version of the
 [Windows installer](https://cdn.liferay.cloud/lcp/stable/latest/lcp-install.exe) and follow the steps in the wizard.

+## Upgrading the CLI from v2 to v3

+In January 2020, we launched a new Command-Line Interface.
+Because of technical limitations, we could not provide the same upgrade experience you're used to with `lcp update`.
+Therefore, we decided to create this guide which will help you upgrade.

+### UNINSTALLING VERSION 2.X
+First, you must uninstall this version in order to prevent conflicts with the same binary name.

+### MacOS or Linux

+1. Open a terminal and run: `lcp uninstall`
+2. Verify uninstall is complete by running lcp

+### Windows

+1. Go to `Control Panel > Programs > Uninstall a program`
+2. Select `lcp amd64-installer-0.3`
+3. Click Uninstall
+4. Confirm uninstall
+5. Verify uninstall is complete by running `lcp` or `lcp.exe` command

 ## Changing the CLI Remote